Insular art

 This image shows the illuminated Chi-Rho detail of folio 34r (not the full manuscript page).
 Source: Wikimedia Commons (public domain).

 The Book of Kells Chi Rho page is the manuscript's most famous folio because it turns the name of Christ into an image.
-Usually seen through the detail from folio 34r, it expands the Christ monogram into a field of script, ornament, and devotional intensity instead of treating it as plain lettering.
+Usually seen through the detail from folio 34r, it expands the Christ monogram into a field of script, ornament, symbol, and devotional intensity instead of treating it as plain lettering.

 What this artwork actually is